ratdaddy/birds/README.md

 ### Data Fetching

-Both endpoints rely heavily on the tree heirarchy imposed by the node object's `parent_id`.
+Both endpoints rely heavily on the tree hierarchy imposed by the node object's `parent_id`.
-As such, it is probably most efficient to query this heirarcy using a (recursive CTE)[https://www.postgresql.org/docs/current/queries-with.html#QUERIES-WITH-RECURSIVE] in the database (postgresql in this example) rather than repeatedly querying the database, building model objects, etc. in the application.
+As such, it is probably most efficient to query this hierarcy using a [recursive CTE](https://www.postgresql.org/docs/current/queries-with.html#QUERIES-WITH-RECURSIVE) in the database (postgresql in this example) rather than repeatedly querying the database, building model objects, etc. in the application.
 I don't believe Rails natively supports this type of query (there is a `.with` AREL method that would do non-recursive CTE queries).

 I made the choice to do the complete query and filtering (so only selecting root and the lowest common ancestor) and joining to other tables in the database.